TannerCoker/SpaceAdventure3398/README.md

 ## Features
 List of features ready and TODOs for future development

-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+Features list:

+Customizable player ship

+Cheat codes

+Variety of boss fights

 To-do list:

-Design a UML for overall game.
+Design a UML for overall game

-Create the game mechanics.
+Create the game mechanics

 Create a background (non-thematic)

 Create players/enemies of game

 Create game menu

-* Wow improvement to be done 2

 ## Status
-Project is: _in progress_.
+Project is: In progess...

 ## Inspiration
-Add here credits.
 Project inspired by..., based on...

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by Tanner Coker, Lucas Anesti, Brice Asburn, Erik Cortez and Eric Figueroa.